HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

-# HCL DX Extensions
+# HCL DX Extensions for Visual Studio Code

-The HCL DX extension for Visual Studio Code (VS Code) Editor provides User Interface experience for DX developers during the development life cycle.
-This will help boost DX developers efficiency by enabling them to do shorter coding cycles between local editing events to server rendering and validation.
+The HCL DX Extensions feature for Visual Studio Code Editor provides a user interface experience for DX developers during the development life cycle.
+Through this extension, DX developers can do shorter coding cycles between local editing events to server rendering and validation.

-For v1.0.0 of this tool, we will cover real time sync of WebDAV based DX themes between local and server environments.
+For v1.0.0, real time sync of WebDAV-based DX themes between local and server environments is supported.

 ## Prerequisites